andrewhavens/kalei-ruby-gem/README.md

 **Step 2:** Add kalei to your `config.ru`:

     require 'kalei/app'

     map '/style-guide' do
       run Kalei::App
     end

-**Step 3:** Kalei is now available in the browser at `/style-guide`
+Kalei will now be available in the browser at `/style-guide`.
+By default, it will parse your stylesheet at `/assets/application.css`, which may not be correct for your application.
+More configuration options coming soon.